mathaix/InstantSearch/README.md

 Key to this solution is making use of Tenary Search Tree to efficiently store data and do fast prefix string searches (https://en.wikipedia.org/wiki/Ternary_search_tree)

 ### Components
-The current solution consists of the following components.
+The solution is made up of the following components.

 1. SearchRest Interface: Built using SpringBoot and Spring MVC
 2. SearchDatabase: Implemented with a Tenary Search Tree and a HashMap.